khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/typography.md

 ## Typeface

-GitLab utilizes a system font stack.
-System fonts are the default fonts used by any given OS, helping performance by eliminating the need to download font files.
+GitLab utilizes a system font stack, which references the default system fonts used by any given OS.
+Using system fonts helps performance by eliminating the need to download font files, and maintains the language support of the user’s system.

 ### Body font stack